mlaursen/react-md/docs/src/components/Customization/Grids/README.md

 allow 4 columns per row, tablets 8 per row, and desktops 12.
 So specifying `.md-cell .md-cell--6` would span an entire row on mobile devices, 3/4 of a row on tablets, and 1/2 of a row on desktops.
 - `.md-cell--NUMBER-offset` - This will offset the cell by the given number of columns.
-If the `number` is greater than the maximum amount of columsn allowed for the device's screen size, an entire row will be blank.
+If the `number` is greater than the maximum amount of columns allowed for the device's screen size, an entire row will be blank.
 - `.md-cell--NUMBER-phone` - This will set the cell's size only for mobile devices.
 - `.md-cell--NUMBER-tablet` - This will set the cell's size only for tablet devices.
 - `.md-cell--NUMBER-desktop` - This will set the cell's size only for desktop / large screens.